Brocade L3 Quick Guide

 Everything can be shortened as long as it doesn't match another command, so the below would also work instead of the above:

 To give the switch an IP that's accessible via the normal ports, we need to a assign a virtual interface to the VLAN you'd like it to be accessible on, and give it an IP.
 That virtual interface is configurable just like a normal physical interface.
-At it's config level you can set jumbo frames, IP addr, etc. This is also how you enable inter-VLAN routing, you just give multiple VLAN's a router interface with an IP like below, and that's it.
+At it's config level you can set routing protocols, IP addr, etc. This is also how you enable inter-VLAN routing, you just give multiple VLAN's a router interface with an IP like below, and that's it.

 Enter the config level for a vlan: